vlee20/bstock/README.md

 # Overall Approach

 My overall approach is to understand the requirements by breaking it into each step.
 Once I get the whole workflow, I structure all the functions/requirements to work properly first.
+I will do the planning, designing, development, and the testing to ensure the program runs smoothly.
 Then I will clean up the code into modules for better readablity.

 # Design Decisions

 Based on my previous experience, I knew I had to use Pandas to read in the data files.
 I would use a groupby method to seperate each category and use arithmetic functions to solve the total transactions, average values, and total quantities.
+I make sure the program does error handlings such as, missing values, missing columns, incorrect formats.

 # Run & Test Instructions